ranja-sarkar/ranja-sarkar/README.md

 Hello there 👋

-I'm a Scientist - Physicist with more than a decade's experience in scientific research and publishing, plus an industry experience in Data Science Consulting of around 7 years now.
+I'm a Scientist/Physicist with more than a decade's experience in scientific research and publishing, plus an industry experience in Data Science Consulting of around 8 years now.

-Find my publications and theor citations at Google Scholar. ↩️
+Find my science publications at Google Scholar. ↩️